SoloDevNZ/hashnode/clwosss6w001e09mfbvcub0mo.md

 --index-url https://download.pytorch.org/whl/cu118
 ```

+---

+# What is WhisperAI?

+From the GitHub page↗:

+Whisper is a speech recognition model.
+It is trained on a large set of audio types and can perform multiple tasks like recognizing different languages, transcribing spoken text, and translating multiple languages to English.

 ## 4 of 4: Installing Whisper AI.

 * I use the pip command to install Whisper into the (Whisper) environment: